kkincade/mac-setup/README.md

-# mac-setup
+# Mac OS Setup

-A collection of setup scripts and settings for macOS
+A collection of setup scripts and settings for macOS.

+1. Installs Homebrew
+1. Installs software for development purposes (Node.js, Git, etc.)
+1. Installs software for personal purposes.